bnfour/mx-mods/readme.md

 The dict's keys are internal song IDs (as strings), unique for mode/difficulty combo, because sometimes BPM and SV differ between difficulty levels.

 The BPM and duration are stored as an already formatted strings, and manual changes to those will be shown in-game.
 This is not really useful nor intended feature, but it works nonetheless.
-The text label supports rich text, so the [tags supported by the game's 2017.4 Unity version](https://docs.unity3d.com/2017.4/Documentation/Manual/StyledText.html) work.
+The text label supports rich text, so the [tags for Unity 2017.4](https://docs.unity3d.com/2017.4/Documentation/Manual/StyledText.html) should work.
 For example, an entry
 ```json
 "137602":{"Duration":"<color=#ff00ff>04</color>:<color=#00ff00>16</color>", "Bpm":"170", "HasSv":false}
 ```